xoidlabs/xoid/docs/recipes-react/refactoring-react-classes.md

 title: Refactoring React classes
 ---

 **xoid** can provide a scaffolding system for refactoring React class components into function components.
-During refactoring, intermediate version of the component keeps working.
+During refactoring, the intermediate version of the component keeps working.

 Let's imagine that the following class component is going to be refactored:
 ```js